i386x/pkmaint/README.md

 #     sources: [] # a list of sources, see below
 #     patches: [] # a list of patches
 #
-# Sources are represented as list of dictionaries, each dictionary provides
+# Sources are represented as a list of dictionaries, each dictionary provides
 # information how to get the final source.
 The structure of one source item is
 #
 #   - source: "URL, path or other; depends on 'type'"